JoshLudahl/BulgaeAPI/README.md

 # Bulgae API, an API for Bulgae.com

-More information to come, stay tu
+More information to come, stay tuned.